Skip to main content

 • stability

-• “Enjoyable game but hard.
-I have played it on and off since I started playing in 2019 and I have enjoyed it.
-Overall, I would say if you like FPS, Doom games, and horror, this game would be for you.
+• “Enjoyable game, but hard.
+I have played it on and off since I started playing in 2019, and I have enjoyed it.
+I would like it more if I had friends to play it with, but overall, I would say if you like FPS, Doom games, and horror, this game would be for you.
 The game even runs great in 1080p on my AMD Radeon 590 at 60fps.”

 • “Changing my review to negative.
 The game is great, but it's full of bugs and glitches, and the creators don't support this game at all anymore.”